Aakash Repeater Courses

 Question:7

-Mitosis results in producing two cells which are similar to each other.
-What would be the consequence if each of the following irregularities occur during mitosis?
+Mitosis results in the production of two cells which are similar to each other.
+What would be the consequence if each of the following irregularities occurred during mitosis?

 (a) Nuclear membrane fails to disintegrate